|

 entry hall, dining room and living rooms being separated by a

-gatherings of family and friends with children over meals, the
+focused on large gatherings of family and friends with children

-largest area had already been claimed as a dining room.
-The small
+over meals, the largest area had already been claimed as a dining

-remaining space had been used as a playroom till we were called
+room.
+The small remaining space had been used as a playroom till

-in.
-Now that their kids were old enough to play in the basement,
+we were called in.
+Now that their kids were old enough to play

-this space could be re-purposed.
-The clients wanted a living
+in the basement, this space could be re-purposed.
+The clients

-room where their company could be accommodated before and after
+wanted a living room where their company could be accommodated

 The problem was that the space was too small for larger parties.